 Project FAQs

-Q: What kinds of programming will the new center at the Harlem Meer host?
+Q: What kinds of programming will the Davis Center host?

 In dialogue with the surrounding communities, we are developing a variety of year-round programming opportunities.
 As the project nears completion, we will publish more details about the center’s programs and events.